 These little beauties are a lot of fun.
 I wish I had more hours in the day because I want to make more of them.
 I got the idea for the name because of the coating on a lot of Czech beads, called an AB finish.
-That’s short of Aurora Borealis, which is the real name for Northern Lights.
+That’s short for Aurora Borealis, which is the real name for Northern Lights.
 I have always wanted to see them, but never have, so they hold a magical power over me.
 When I saw how the colors of these domes can shimmer and glow and one color flows into the next, I just had to use the word “aurora” in the title.
 And they’re a dome.
 So…Aurora Dome.

 Oh…and they’re hollow.
 So they won’t knock you in the chin when you bend over.
 They’re very lightweight and of course since you’re making your own, you can make them in colors that you want.
 I’m all about blue northern lights, myself.
 Wouldn’t that be so cool?
 Anyway, this is the fifth technique in the Faux Glass Effects Tutorial.